thingler/electricity-map/README.md

 * Amazon API Gateway for getting the price data for bidding zones (from DynamoDB).
 * Amazon CloudFront for caching static and dynamic content (front-end and API requests).
 * AWS Systems Manager - Parameter Store for storing parameters and secrets.
-* and Amazon, CloudWatch, Amazon Route53, AWS Certificate Manager for monitoring, logging, DNS, encryption in flight and so on...
+* and Amazon CloudWatch, Amazon Route53, AWS Certificate Manager for monitoring, logging, DNS, encryption in flight and so on...

 ## Getting started